onlykey/onlykey.github.io/README.md

 The protocol outlined below utilizes existing communication channel via U2F.
 More information is available on U2F protocol [here](https://fidoalliance.org/specs/fido-u2f-v1.0-nfc-bt-amendment-20150514/fido-u2f-raw-message-formats.html).

+Overview

+U2F utilizes registration and authentication message types.
+To send data to the OnlyKey, messages are encoded in the Key Handle of the authentication message type.
+To receive data back, messages are encoded in the Certificate of the registration message type.
+This method provides a reliable form of communication that is supported anywhere U2F is supported including Chrome, Chromium, Opera, and Firefox (w/plugin).

 ```
 ┌──────────────┐                                                   ┌─────────┐
 │ APPLICATION  │                                                   │ OnlyKey │